 2. Fixed Income ETF

 The value of the bond can change over time as the market interest (government bond yields) changes.
 If interest rate rises after bond is issued, then the current value of bonds can decline.
 But if interest falls then the value of the bond issued at higher rates can be worth more.
-For long term investors that do not intend to trade then these are only mark to market changes only.
+For long term investors that do not intend to trade then these are only mark to market changes only and have no impact on returns if they are held to maturity.

-Hybrids will take a loss before debt holders but after current shareholders.
-Most hybrid securities are also floating rate notes that pays interest at a fixed rate above bank bill swap rate.
-Interest return increases inline bank bill swap rate increases.
+In addition hybrid securities are also floating rate notes that pays interest at a fixed rate above bank bill swap rate which provides a hedge against rising interest rates.
+The interest increases inline bank bill swap rate increases.

 Real Estate Passive Income Ideas